A high-level introduction to ecological processes, including trophic interactions and within- and between-species interactions.

 Teaching will follow three main lines:

-- Code-based teaching will involve visits to one or a few locations and investigate them using relevant methods.
-We will investigate water, soil, biotic communities (flora, fauna, microbes etc.) and processes in the field and subsequently during laboratory work.
+- Code-based teaching will involve a visit to field location, in which students will investigate water, soil, biotic communities (flora, fauna microbes etc.) and processes using relevant methods.
+The samples and observations from the field will subsequently be used during laboratory work.

 - Concurrently, question-driven teaching will focus on the theory of ecological, behavioural, and evolutionary principles and will consist of lectures, seminars, and computer-based exercises.